Daniel Accurately Predicted Antiochus IV Epiphanes

 “He will have no respect for the gods of his ancestors, or for the god loved by women, or for any other god, for he will boast that he is greater than them all”—Daniel 11:37 NLT

-Antiochus IV forsook the Syrian gods in order to worship the Greek gods.
+Antiochus IV forsook the Syrian gods in order to worship the Greek god, just as Daniel predicted.
 The successors of Seleucus I honored Apollo as their principle deity.
 Antiochus IV also was a devotee of Zeus Olympios (vs. 36), whom he identified with Jupiter Capitolinus (vs. 38).
 “The god loved by women” might be one of the Canaanite or Egyptian fertility deities, or is more likely to be Adonis (Tammuz, a Babylonian fertility god–Ezekiel 8:14).
-He was foretold to not recognize any deity or religions at all, not even pagan ones.
+Daniel predicted Aniochus IV Epiphanes to not recognize any deity or religions at all, not even pagan ones.
 Instead, he will proclaim himself to be divine, and the ultimate power!

 “Instead of these, he will worship the god of fortresses—a god his ancestors never knew—and lavish on him gold, silver, precious stones and expensive gifts”—Daniel 11:38 NLT